lk-geimfari/tomsc/README.md

 docker run --name tomsc -p 80:80 tomsc
 ```

-Now you can use frontend, just open file `fronted/index.html` in your browser.
+Now you can use frontend, just open file `fronted/index.html` in your browser or just go to [isaak.dev/tomsc/frontend/](https://isaak.dev/tomsc/frontend/)

 ## Tests